Go to content

 An Introduction

 Back in the 1980s, as Syro-Palestinian archaeologists were dismissing the historical validity of the Bible in their archaeological research, Ron Wyatt, a Christian biblical archaeologist lacking formal archaeological training set out to prove the very existence of the biblical events that Syro/Palestinian archaeologists had denied.
-Though Wyatt's made some unverifyable claims that damaged his reputation, a number of his discoveries have been validated and remain very credible to this day.
+Though Wyatt's made some unverifiable claims that damaged his reputation, a number of his discoveries have been validated and remain very credible to this day.

 As independent researchers challenge secular archaeological theories, research on "Biblical Flood" geological evidence is challenging the secular narative as well.
-The Genesis account of "Pre-Flood" civilization is more valid today than ever before with evidence of "Megalythic" structures whose construction defies all know physical capabilities.
+The Genesis account of "Pre-Flood" civilization is more valid today than ever before with evidence of "Megalithic" structures whose construction defies all know physical capabilities.

 Messianic Literary Corner